 - SQL Traits: Run custom queries on your data warehouse using the Personas SQL editor, and import the results into Segment.
-This allows you to pull rich user data that you aren’t capturing using your Segment implementation, back into Segment.
+With SQL Traits, you can pull rich, uncaptured user data back into Segment.

-Create a list of users or accounts that match specific criteria, for example “inactive accounts” (paying accounts who haven’t logged in in 60 days), and push that to your marketing and analytics tools.
+Create lists of users or accounts that match specific criteria.
+For example, after creating an “inactive accounts” audience that lists paid accounts with no logins in 60 days, you can push the audience to your marketing and analytics tools.
 Learn more about Personas audiences.

 Sync audiences to marketing tools